-TCCU consistenly has lower than market average lending rates and higher than average deposit rates.
-If you are shopping for a loan or have money to deposits, then TCCU is the place for better than average deals.
+We consistenly have lower-than-market-average lending rates and higher-than-average deposit rates.
+If you are shopping for a loan or have money to deposit, then Texoma Community Credit Union is the place for great deals!
+Check out our rates below, and give us a call at 940-851-4000 to get started!

 |Loan Rates (as Low As)*|